-South Perth Lions Big Band 23rd June 2017Ready to kick up your heals and twinkle your toes?
-Come and join the South Perth Lions Big Band on Friday 23 June under our talented musical director Phil Hatton.
-Listen and dance to the magical sound of the full big band with our wonderful singers Cathy Mueller and Catherine Carey.
+South Perth Lions Big Band 28th July 2017It's time to put on your boogie shoes again!
+Come and join the South Perth Lions Big Band on Friday 28 July under our talented musical director Phil Hatton.
+Listen and dance to the magical sound of the full big band with our fantastic singers Joyce Mathers and Carl Reid.

 You'll find us at the South Perth Community Centre, corner of Sandgate St and South Terrace, South Perth.
 BYO food, drink & glasses.

 All profits go to the community services of the South Perth Lions Club.

 The show runs from 8-11pm and the cost is only $15.
 You can pay at the door, alternatively phone Phil on 0417 916 773 or email me on firstname.lastname@example.org to reserve a table.